danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

     build:
       context: .
       dockerfile: Dockerfile
+    # name this image so it can be used by other containers without requiring a build
+    image: app
     ################ MODIFY COMMAND HERE ####################
     # This runs when container started as part of docker-compose up.
     command: bash -c "rm -f tmp/pids/server.pid && WEBPACKER_DEV_SERVER_HOST=webpacker bundle exec rails s -b '0.0.0.0'"